tenjin/tenjin-ios-sdk/README.md

 Tenjin custom event integration instructions:
 --------
-NOTE: **DO NOT SEND CUSTOM EVENTS BEFORE THE INITIALIZATION** event (above).
+**IMPORTANT: DO NOT SEND CUSTOM EVENTS BEFORE THE CONNECT/INITIALIZATION** event (above).
 The initialization must come before any custom events are sent.

 You can also use the Tenjin SDK to pass a custom event:
 - ```sendEventWithName: (NSString *)eventName``` and